How to calculate cost per mile as an owner-operator truck driver

 There are two main reasons why figuring out your cost per mile is important.

-Second, creating a trucking expenses spreadsheet to determine your cost per mile helps you see exactly what your expenses are as an owner-operator.
+2. Creating a trucking expenses spreadsheet to determine your cost per mile helps you see exactly what your expenses are as an owner-operator.
 It’ll help you find ways to save money, which can ultimately help you grow your trucking business.